 We provide a place for members to learn more about their hobby (Presentations, website learning, critique)

-We have a varied program of speakers, a large annual exhibition, outings, friendly slide and print competitions, a monthly online competition, a regular newsletter and, perhaps most importantly, the opportunity to discuss your problems and successes with like-minded people.
-You will also find a plethora of learning material on the Workshop page of this website, and we also have Learning Assignments for you to try.
+We have a varied program of speakers, a large annual exhibition, outings, friendly slide and print competitions, a monthly online competition, and perhaps most importantly, the opportunity to discuss your problems and successes with like-minded people.

 Lesley Milbury – Secretary & CAPA Representative